Infection can spread up the urinary tract to the kidneys, or uncommonly the kidneys may become infected through bacteria in the bloodstream.

 The risk and severity of pyelonephritis are increased in people with diabetes or a weakened immune system (which reduces the body's ability to fight infection).
 Pyelonephritis is usually caused by bacteria, but rarely it is caused by tuberculosis (a rare bacterial cause of pyelonephritis), fungal infections, and viruses.

 Some people develop long-standing infection (chronic pyelonephritis).
-Almost all of them have significant underlying abnormalities, such as a urinary tract obstruction, large kidney stones that persist, or, more commonly, reflux of urine from the bladder into the ureters (which occurs mostly in young children).
+Almost all of them have significant underlying abnormalities, such as a urinary tract obstruction, Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
+Blockage can be complete... read more large kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+Tiny stones may cause no symptoms, but larger stones... read more that persist, or, more commonly, reflux of urine from the bladder into the ureters Urinary Reflux Urinary reflux is when urine flows backward from the bladder into the ureter and sometimes the kidney, usually because of a birth defect of the urinary tract.
+Each kidney continuously filters... read more (which occurs mostly in young children).
 Chronic pyelonephritis can cause bacteria to be released into the bloodstream, sometimes resulting in infections in the opposite kidney or elsewhere in the body.
 Rarely, chronic pyelonephritis can eventually severely damage the kidneys.

 Symptoms of pyelonephritis often begin suddenly with chills, fever, pain in the lower part of the back on either side, nausea, and vomiting.

-About one third of people with pyelonephritis also have symptoms of cystitis (bladder infection), including frequent, painful urination.
+About one third of people with pyelonephritis also have symptoms of cystitis Bladder Infection Cystitis is infection of the bladder.
+Usually, bacteria are the cause of cystitis.
+A frequent need to urinate and pain or burning while urinating are the most common symptoms.
+Doctors can often... read more (bladder infection), including frequent, painful urination.
 One or both kidneys may be enlarged and painful, and doctors may find tenderness in the small of the back on the affected side.
 Sometimes the muscles of the abdomen are tightly contracted.
 Irritation from the infection or the passing of a kidney stone (if one is present) can cause spasms of the ureters.
 If the ureters go into spasms, people may experience episodes of intense pain (renal colic).
-In children, symptoms of a kidney infection often are slight and more difficult to recognize.
+In children, symptoms of a kidney infection Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
+Urinary tract infections are caused by bacteria.
+Infants and younger... read more often are slight and more difficult to recognize.
 In older people, pyelonephritis may not cause any symptoms that seem to indicate a problem in the urinary tract.
-Instead, older people may have a decrease in mental function (delirium or confusion), fever, or an infection of the bloodstream (sepsis).
+Instead, older people may have a decrease in mental function (delirium or confusion), fever, or an infection of the bloodstream (sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
+Septic shock is life-threatening low blood pressure ... read more ).

 In chronic pyelonephritis, the pain may be vague, and fever may come and go or not occur at all.

-The typical symptoms of pyelonephritis lead doctors to do two common laboratory tests to determine whether the kidneys are infected: (1) examination of a urine specimen under a microscope to count the number of red and white blood cells and bacteria and (2) a urine culture, in which bacteria from a urine sample are grown in a laboratory to identify the numbers and type of bacteria (see also Urinalysis and Urine Culture).
+The typical symptoms of pyelonephritis lead doctors to do two common laboratory tests to determine whether the kidneys are infected: (1) examination of a urine specimen under a microscope to count the number of red and white blood cells and bacteria and (2) a urine culture, in which bacteria from a urine sample are grown in a laboratory to identify the numbers and type of bacteria (see also Urinalysis and Urine Culture Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
+A... read more ).
 Blood tests may be done to check for elevated white blood cell levels (suggesting infection), bacteria in the blood, or kidney damage.

-Imaging tests are done in people who have intense back pain typical of renal colic, in those who do not respond to antibiotic treatment within 72 hours, in those whose symptoms return shortly after antibiotic treatment is finished, in those with long-standing or recurring pyelonephritis, in those whose blood test results indicate kidney damage, and in men (because they so rarely develop pyelonephritis).
-Ultrasonography or helical (spiral) computed tomography (CT) studies done in these situations may reveal kidney stones, structural abnormalities, or other causes of urinary obstruction.
+Imaging tests Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more are done in people who have intense back pain typical of renal colic, in those who do not respond to antibiotic treatment within 72 hours, in those whose symptoms return shortly after antibiotic treatment is finished, in those with long-standing or recurring pyelonephritis, in those whose blood test results indicate kidney damage, and in men (because they so rarely develop pyelonephritis).
+Ultrasonography or helical (spiral) computed tomography (CT) studies done in these situations may reveal kidney stones, Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+Tiny stones may cause no symptoms, but larger stones... read more structural abnormalities, or other causes of urinary obstruction.

 Most people recover fully.
 Delayed recovery and the chance of complications are more likely if the person needs hospitalization, the infecting organism is resistant to commonly used antibiotics, or the person has a disorder that weakens the immune system (such as certain cancers, diabetes mellitus, or AIDS) or a kidney stone.